-2-7.1 Switch 1 CPU Clock Select
+2-7.1 Switch 1 System Clock Adjustment

-This Series of mainboards are shipped to users with a 5-DIP Switch 1, by which user can select a CPU clock to match with the Pentium 4 processor selected on board.
+This mainboard is shipped to users with a 4-DIP Switch 1built on board, by which user can select a system clock from the system clock generator to match with the Pentium 4 processor selected.
 So users are not recommended to take Switch 1 as a tool for overclocking.
-It is saver and more advisable for users to select the CPU clock as close as possible to the one marked on the selected CPU.
+It is saver and more advisable for users to select the system clock as close as possible to the one marked on the selected CPU.

-SW1 On CPU Clock Select

-1234 Off On On On (Default)
+SW1 On System Clock Adjustment 1234 Off On On On (Default)

 CPU clock (MHz) S1 S2 S3 S4

-100 (default) off on on on
+¤ 100 (default) off on on on

 103 off on off on

 107 on off off on

 110 off off off on

 133 on off on on